November 4, 2014 General Election

-The Elections Office is located in the First Floor of City Hall, at the North end of the building (closest to the public library).
-The Elections Office is responsible for voter registration, absentee voting, establishing and preparing voting places, and assigning and training election officials.
+The City Elections Office is located in the First Floor of City Hall (203 South Farwell Street), at the North end of the building (closest to the public library).

 Telephone (715) 839-4913 Fax (715) 839-6177

-On October 9, the U.S. Supreme Court ordered that Wisconsin's Voter Photo ID requirement will not be in effect for the November 4, 2014 General Election.
+At this point in time, Photo ID is not required for voting (either in-person or absente).
+On October 9, the U.S. Supreme Court ordered that Wisconsin's Voter Photo ID requirement not be in effect for the November 4, 2014 General Election.
 The Court reinstated an injunction against the law.
-Thus, voters will not be required to show a photo ID prior to being issued a ballot, either on Election Day or if voting an absentee ballot prior to Election Day.
+Continue to check this area of the City website or the Wisconsin GAB website for the latest updates.

 ELECTION FORMS for VOTERS